Skip to main content

 As established by current regulations, the Final Degree Thesis (TFG) is part of all undergraduate studies at all universities.
 Aspects related to the TFG are regulated in the UVic-UCC academic regulations for degree studies.

-The TFG is the result of the training and experience acquired during the degree courses and must allow the student to demonstrate the level of acquisition of the skills of the degree and of the principles that will underpin their future professional work.
-The TFG is mandatory for obtaining the degree and has a single call for enrolment.
+The Final Degree Project (TFG) is the result of the training and experience acquired during the different courses of the degree and must allow the student to show the level of acquisition of the skills of the degree and the principles that they base their future professional work.
+The TFG is mandatory for obtaining the degree and only has one call per enrolment.

 The goal of the TFG is to develop and present an evidence-based project focused on a discipline problem.